-Patriots influence across NFL creates challenge for team in free agency
+Patriots' influence across NFL creates challenge for team in free agency

 FOXBOROUGH.
-Mass. -- Quick-hit thoughts and notes around the New England Patriots and NFL:
+Mass. -- Quick-hit thoughts and notes on the New England Patriots and NFL:

-1. With more coaches and general managers across the NFL who have strong Patriots ties, Bill Belichick has said in the past that is has helped facilitate trades, in part because there is an inherent trust and understanding in those conversations.
+1. With more coaches and general managers across the NFL having strong Patriots ties, Bill Belichick has said in the past that it has helped facilitate trades, in part because there is an inherent trust and understanding in those conversations.

 While that has been positive, such as when Belichick and his former director of college scouting Bob Quinn struck a deal that brought linebacker Kyle Van Noy from Detroit to New England in 2016, there is a negative side to it, too.
 With such Patriots-specific influence across the NFL, it means more competition for the same types of players on the open market in free agency.